Super Lawyers

 One reason why there are so many Tylenol autism lawsuit television advertisements and ubiquitous social media targeting for parents of the victim are the economic damages which lawyers often call special damages.
 Special damages are specific financial losses that can be objectively quantified, such as medical expenses, lost wages, and other out-of-pocket expenses.
 If the plaintiff in a lawsuit can prove that they have incurred significant special damages due to the defendant’s actions, this can lead to a higher settlement or damages award.

 The economic impact of autism can vary widely depending on various factors, including the severity of the individual’s symptoms and their ability to access effective treatments and interventions.
 But one study of males with a history of ADHD (a condition often co-occurring with autism) are expected to earn $1.27 million less over their lifetimes than controls without ADHD, potentially retiring with 75% lower net worth.
-It also found that adolescents with ADHD were also over eight times more likely to drop out of high school.
+It also found that adolescents with ADHD were over eight times more likely to drop out of high school.

 So, bottom line, compensation for children with these conditions may consider not only their current medical expenses but also their future lost earnings and other financial impacts.
 When you add pain and suffering damages on top of that, you see the settlement and jury award ceiling on these claims is quite high.